Cost of the Olympic Games: Operating costs

+Surplus distribution

+In the event that an Olympic Games organizing committee generates a financial surplus, the distribution of that surplus is typically governed by agreements between the International Olympic Committee (IOC), the local Organising Committee for the Olympic Games (OCOG), and the relevant National Olympic Committee (NOC).
+Following the Paris 2024 games, the Organising Committee reported a budget surplus after Games operations, and its agreement allocated portions of the surplus to the IOC, the French National Olympic and Sports Committee (CNOSF), and towards sports development programs in France rather than retaining the surplus for the host government or city.

 Table

 The table below lists the costs of hosting the Olympic Games.
 Due to the multitude of reporting methods, the table contains both the operating costs and total final costs (which include various infrastructure upgrades and security costs), as well as both known and not estimated figures.
 Net loss or gain are measured against the operating budgets.
 Intangible costs (such as to the environment and society) and benefits (through tourism) are not included here.